 At the NC State CVM we are leaders in clinical and translational research.
 We have key opinion leaders in more than 25 specialties and subspecialties and a diverse breadth of clinical and basic research.
 The NC State Veterinary Hospital sees over 30,000 cases per year and has long standing collaborative research relationships with the medical schools at Duke University, University of North Carolina at Chapel Hill and Wake Forest.

 We are faculty, staff and students that are driven to improve animal and human health care at the bench and in the clinic, every day.
 We publish approximately 250 peer reviewed publications/year, file 15-20 invention disclosures and are awarded more than 200 new proposals/year.

-We have a Preclinical Team, coordinated by Lauren Buslinger (firstname.lastname@example.org).
+Preclinical Team, coordinated by Lauren Buslinger (firstname.lastname@example.org).
 Lauren oversees the Clinical Procedures Laboratory, and is here to help you complete your initial safety studies.
 Lauren’s team has expertise in working with species that range from mice to cattle and can assist in everything from project design, IACUC approval to data acquisition.

 When you are ready to move to the clinic, we have developed an infrastructure that allows for a special clinical trials F&A rate of 28%.
 Our pre-award specialists, Jeneal Leone and Camilla May will help work through the campus agreements with you and make sure they are moving expediently through campus.

 An additional NC State College of Veterinary Medicine support program allows us to provide a lower rate for hospital services for research trials funded by external partners.

 Finally, we have a clinical studies core of trained veterinary technicians to help recruit cases and move your studies forward.
 The NC State CVM has REDCAP as an electronic data base for clinical studies case management.